Vasco Núñez de Balboa: Possession and conquest of the South Sea

 After the moment of discovery, the expedition descended from the mountain range towards the sea, arriving in the lands of cacique Chiapes, who was defeated after a brief battle and invited to join the expedition.
 From Chiapes' land, three groups departed in the search for routes to the coast.
 The group headed by Alonso Martín reached the shoreline two days later.
 They took a canoe for a short reconnaissance trip, thus becoming the first Europeans to navigate the Pacific Ocean off the coast of the New World.
 Back in Chiapes' domain, Martín informed Balboa, who, with 26 men, marched towards the coast.
 Once there, Balboa raised his hands, his sword in one and a standard with the image of the Virgin Mary in the other, walked knee-deep into the ocean, and claimed possession of the new sea and all adjoining lands in the name of the Spanish sovereigns.

 After traveling more than 110 km, Balboa named the bay where they ended up San Miguel, because they arrived on September 29, the feast day of the archangel Michael.
 He named the new sea Mar del Sur, since they had traveled south to reach it.

-Balboa's main purpose in the expedition was the search for the gold-rich kingdoms promised by Panquiaco.
-To this end, he crossed through the lands of caciques Coquera and Tumaco, defeating them easily and taking their riches of gold and pearls.
+Balboa, now a more formal pirate with small boats, sailed expeditions to search for the gold-rich kingdoms promised by Panquiaco.
+To this end, he crossed through the lands of caciques Cora and Tumaco, defeating them easily and taking their riches of gold and pearls.
 He then learned that pearls were abundant in the islands ruled by Terarequí, a powerful and feared cacique.
 Balboa set out in several canoes towards these islands, even though it was the beginning of October and the weather conditions were not favorable.
 He was barely able to make out the islands, and named the largest one Isla Rica (Rich Island, today known as Isla del Rey).
 He named the entire group Archipiélago de las Perlas, which they are still called today.

 In November, Balboa decided to return to Santa María but by a different route to further expand his territory and procure more gold.
 He passed through the regions of Teoca, Pacra, Bugue Bugue, Bononaima, and Chorizo, defeating some by force and befriending others through diplomacy.
 A particularly bloody battle took place against the cacique Tubanamá, whom Balboa eventually defeated.
 In December, the expedition arrived back in the Caribbean coast, by the Gulf of San Blas, a strip of land ruled by cacique Pocorosa.
 From there, he headed to the lands of Comogre, to find that his elderly ally had died.
 His son, Panquiaco, was now the chieftain.